 Our immune cells (neutrophils and phagocytes) store Vitamin C and require it to function.
 Vitamin C promotes epithelial barrier function, making it more difficult for pathogens to invade our mucous membranes.
 It is a powerful antioxidant that improves our resistance to stress which suppresses immune function.
 It is important to remember to take Vitamin C regularly to prevent an infection.
 Studies have shown that the best way to take Vitamin C is prophylactically which improves resistance to infection and shortens the duration signs and symptoms of infections.

 Studies have shown that zinc-deficient patients have severe immune dysfunctions.
 Zinc also is an antioxidant and has anti-inflammatory actions.
 Zinc stimulates the immune system by activating immune molecules and compounds.
 This trace mineral has a broad impact on key immunity mediators, such as enzymes, thymic peptides and cytokines, explaining the paramount importance of zinc’s status on the regulation of the immune system.
-Zinc has been shown to be effective in reducing symptoms of the common cold as well as speeding up recovery.
-Check out Clear Zinc 50 and Clear Zinc 30 online or at our Wellness Boutique.
+Zinc has been shown to be help in reducing symptoms of the common cold as well as speeding up recovery.
+Check out Zinc and Whey Isolate online or at our Wellness Boutique.

 This is a natural broad-spectrum anti-microbial: which means it is used to treat bacterial, viral and parasitic infections.
-It is especially effective for upper respiratory tract infections.
 It helps relieve symptoms and shorten the duration of upper respiratory infections and acts as a strong immunostimulant.
 Try to choose a product that is standardized to contain 50mg andrographolide.

 Garlic is an amazing preventative and remedy during cold and flu season.
 I recommend you crush the fresh garlic to reap all the benefits.
 It acts as a natural broad-spectrum anti-microbial, anti-viral, antibacterial and anti-parasitic.
 Garlic can help relieve bronchial congestion.
 One study gave 146 healthy volunteers either garlic supplements or a placebo for three months.
 The garlic group had a 63% lower risk of getting a cold, and their colds were also 70% shorter.
 The antioxidant properties and immune modulating properties help keep illnesses at bay!